Sripathi13/Hydrasync/README.md

 ### Local Development Setup

-Clone the repository from GitHub.
+Clone the repository from https://github.com/sripathi13/hydrasync/.
 Navigate to the backend directory and run npm install to install Node.js dependencies.
 Run npm start to launch the Express server on port 3000.
 In another terminal, navigate to the frontend directory, run npm install, and run npm run dev to start the React development server on port 5173.
 Visit localhost:5173 to access the dashboard.

 ### Production Deployment